 Photo: Victor Brott

-Although all these scholarships are funded by Sida, they are administered by the International Programme Office, where you can also find more information about the application process.
+Although all these scholarships are funded by Sida, they are administered by the Swedish Council for Higher Education, where you can also find more information about the application process.

 Minor Field Studies (MFS) (in Swedish) is a scholarship programme for field studies in developing countries.
 It is intended for students at universities and university colleges with an international interest, who wish to gather material for their Bachelor or Master dissertations for periods of 8-10 weeks.
 It aims to provide Swedish students with the opportunity to build up their knowledge of developing countries and development issues.